Daily, more and more financial advisors are finding their prospective clients from different social media platforms.

 One way to try this out is to advertise events and public speaking sessions.
 You could equally ask for referrals from your existing connections.

-Indisputably, referrals can help you promote your business beyond your expectations, and it is way easier to do so on LinkedIn than other social media platforms.
+Indisputably, referrals can help you promote your business beyond your expectations, and it is way easier to do so on LinkedIn than on other social media platforms.

 Possibly because LinkedIn is a channel that has already positioned you as a professional in the eyes of other users.